odoo/documentation/website/publish/multi_website.rst

    If you run Odoo Online, don’t forget to redirect any new domain name to your Odoo database (``CNAME``) and to authorize it Odoo-side.
 See :doc:`domain_name`.

-Create the menu
+Create the Menu
 ===============

 The new website has a default menu with all the installed applications.
 To edit it, click :menuselection:`Pages --> Edit Menu`.
 Moving forward you only edit the menu of the current website.

-Switch from one website to another
+Switch From One Website to Another
 ==================================